Ways to ignore files locally without editing .gitignore

 Key points

-- Because the
+- Since the

-.git/directory itself is outside of Git's management, it has absolutely no impact on team members - Configuration is required per repository
+.git/directory itself is outside Git's management, it has absolutely no impact on team members - Configuration is required per repository

 - Like

-Method 2: Global gitignore (for all repositories)
+Method 2: Global gitignore (For all repositories)

 Setup steps